 The most important part of a video on YouTube is its title.
 YouTube videos are presented in search results if a keyword is in the title or someone types in the question.
 When you name the video, include the keyword within the question, this gives the video more opportunity to be served in search results.

-If you have multiple videos around a category or topic, create a new playlist with your keyword.
-For example, a knee surgeon can have a playlist called “Knee Surgery [City Name]” and all the knee videos will be listed.
+Create a new playlist with your keyword if you have multiple videos around a category or topic.
+For example, a knee surgeon can have a playlist called “Knee Surgery [City Name],” and all the knee videos will be listed.

 Transcribe the videos.

-Transcribe the video into text and add to the YouTube description.
-One caveat is when people talk at a camera, they don’t always talk in complete sentences.
+Transcribe the video into text and add it to the YouTube description.
+One caveat is when people talk in a camera, they don’t always talk in complete sentences.
 YouTube has a transcription feature; however, you should review and edit for accuracy.

 Call to Action.

 In the YouTube description, make sure to include your call to action.
-One thing I like to add are links to social media accounts, asking the viewer to connect.
+I like to add links to social media accounts, asking the viewer to connect.

 A good SEO practice is to blog monthly.
-If you have an editorial calendar to guide what you write about, add the videos to your plan.
-As with YouTube, the most important part of a blog is the title.
+If you have an editorial calendar to guide your writing, add the videos to your plan.
+As with YouTube, the title is the most important part of a blog.
 Again, you want to use the question as the title.

 The video description has already been written and can be used as the blog copy.
 You may need to re-write the copy if the transcription was word-for-word.
 Remember, we don’t tend to talk in complete sentences, so make the blog grammatically correct.

 The videos can be embedded on relevant website pages.
 For example, the knee surgeon developed an educational Q&A series around knee replacement surgery and has a website page about knee surgery.
-These videos are a compliment to the page and help to add additional information about the procedure.
-Visitors can see the doctor, hear what he has to say, and make a quicker decision whether to call for a consultation or not.
+These videos are a complement to the page and help to add additional information about the procedure.
+Visitors can see the doctor, hear what he says, and decide whether to call for a consultation.

 Creating original content on social media is time-consuming and requires a certain skill level to be effective.
 Q&A videos are an easy way for businesses to publish “shareable” posts their audience will consume.

-The evergreen quality of these videos and the scrolling nature of social media makes it is easy to re-use videos over time.
+The evergreen quality of these videos and the scrolling nature of social media makes it easy to reuse videos over time.

-Five years ago, I talked Dr. Albright into meeting with me to do this strategy.
-He was very hesitant and finally, after almost a year, he said yes.
-We met 4 times for 2 hours each in two years and produced 37 videos with 5 playlists.
-Since then he has had many people consult with him and comment about his videos, thus generating new surgical patients.
-We continue to meet and update old videos along with producing additional videos.
+Many years ago, I talked Dr. Albright into meeting with me to do this strategy.
+He was very hesitant, and finally, after almost a year, he said yes.
+We met four times for 2 hours each in two years and produced 37 videos with five playlists.
+Since then, he has had many people consult with him and comment on his videos, thus generating new surgical patients.
+We continue to meet and update old videos, along with producing additional videos.
 One of his knee surgeries videos has over 31,000 views.

 I’ve used this same strategy for a Medical Spa, Home Builder, and New Home Development with the same results.

-If you are curious how this will help you increase your sales, let’s chat.
-If your business needs help with social media, or any other aspects of digital marketing, give us a call at (888)4045850 or contact Edge Digital today.
+If you are curious about how this will help you increase your sales, let’s chat.
+If your business needs help with social media or any other aspects of digital marketing, call us at (888)4045850 or contact Edge Digital today.
 We’d love to help you.

 Kim works with brands since 2011 to develop and manage their digital and social media strategies; meet company objectives, such as increasing leads, engagement, and website traffic, utilizing best practices, the latest tools and strategies; and develop quality content.
 She is a problem-solver who loves a challenge when it comes to increasing sales.